isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An HA-enabled server initiates synchronization of the lease database after
-downtime or upon receiving the ``ha-sync`` command.
+downtime or upon receiving the :isccmd:`ha-sync` command.
 The server uses commands
 described in :ref:`command-lease4-get-page` and :ref:`command-lease6-get-page`
 to fetch leases from its partner server (lease queries).
 The size of the results
 page (the maximum number of leases to be returned in a single response to one of